Nandanavanam 120km: Plot

-Amar (Ajay) is a thief who makes a deal with Banerjee (Kota Srinivasa Rao) to scam the owners of the Nandanavanam estate for whom Banerjee works as an auditor.
+Amar (Ajay Varma) is a thief who makes a deal with Banerjee (Kota Srinivasa Rao) to scam the owners of the Nandanavanam estate for whom Banerjee works as an auditor.
 Benerjee promises a ransom of 1 lakh rupees for Amar to act as Sandeep, a lookalike of Amar.

 Benerjee convinces Amar that Sandeep has been kidnapped and will not return until their work at the estate is done.
 Amar who acts as Sandeep joins Sandeep's family and convinces everyone.
 One night when left alone in the estate, Amar realises that he is being trapped by Benarjee.
 He tries to convince Sandeep's family that he's a fake but in vain because of Benerjee's cautiousness.

 In the midst of saving Sandeep and his family, Amar realises that he actually is Sandeep who left his estate as a child, adopted by a Christian man who names him Amar.
 Benerjee is actually a psychiatrist who gives treatment to him and makes Amar remember his past.